-Costa Rica gained independence from Spain on the 15th of September, 1821 and celebrates its with large parades and historical celebrations.
+Costa Rica independence day is September 15.
+It gained independence from Spain in 1821 and celebrates its with large parades and historical celebrations.
 During the independence day celebration in Costa Rica , you will see flags decorating shops, malls, offices, and even homes.

 History Of Costa Rica Independence

 The country of Costa Rica has a deep, rich, and complicated history, especially with regard to its independence.
 But that goes for a whole lot of countries that spent a good amount of their history colonized.